Best Places to Retire in Portugal

 Setubal is known as the best place to eat real seafood in Portugal.
 Many of the oysters come from here, and the beaches and scenery here are really very beautiful.
 This again is a great option for retiring close to the city of Lisbon but benefitting from a more rural lifestyle and lower prices.

-Porto is a lively yet peaceful city in Portugal.
-It’s being thought of more and more amongst foreigners who want to relocate to Portugal.
-The town is traditionally a fishing village situated on the Douro river.
-Porto is famous for the fortified wine, Port, which they produce there.
+Porto is famous for the fortified Port wine.
 The interesting architecture also put Porto on the map for tourists.
-Porto is the second most expensive city in Portugal to live in, but you will still find considerably lower prices for real estate here than in Lisbon.
+Porto is the second most expensive city in Portugal to live in, but you will still find considerably lower prices for property here than in Lisbon.

 Porto